Session

 Reading session

-You don't need to worry about reading, parsing or validating the session cookie.
-TurboStarter comes with a pre-built solution to get and parse the session cookie value from the browser correctly using chrome.cookies
+You don't need to worry about reading, parsing, or validating the session cookie.
+TurboStarter comes with a pre-built solution that ensures your session is correctly shared with the web app.

-To get session details in your extension code (e.g. inside popup window), we can leverage messaging system and @tanstack/react-query integration to send a message to the background service worker and receive the response with session details:
+To get session details in your extension code (e.g., inside a popup window), you can leverage the useSession

 That's how you can access user details right in your extension.